The following guidance is relevant to farmers who have shared their Farm metrics as part of a Nature Reporting project.

 Cropland and modified grassland <12m to a water course (%)

-Proportion of cropland or modified grassland within 12m of a watercourse.
+Proportion of your cropland or modified grassland within 12m of a watercourse.

 Buffered watercourses can also provide natural corridors for a range of species to travel across landscapes, which also improves habitat connectivity.
-Taking these, often difficult-to-manage, buffer strips out of production also tends to have less impact on farm profitability than other areas.
-These buffer zones also help to reduce the erosion of river banks, change river flows, and improve habitats within river,s aiding biodiversity and fish populations.
+These buffer zones also help to reduce the erosion of river banks, change river flows, and improve habitats within rivers aiding biodiversity and fish populations.

 Cropped land and modified grassland within 12m of a watercourse will impact this score.
 Considering whether productive management of these areas is vital to your farm business is important.
 Reducing these areas that are managed productively, fencing them off (to enable vegetation to grow), and establishing scrub or woodlands will help to improve this score and your farm's impacts on water quality.